-Traditionally “stew peas” is cooked with salted beef, oxtail or pig’s tail, but here I present a vegan version that will please the palate of the most skeptic.
+Traditionally “stew peas” are cooked with salted beef, oxtail, or pig’s tail, but here I present a vegan version that will please the palate of the most skeptical.

 How To Make Vegan Jamaican Stew Peas?

 Jamaican stew peas with dumplings (spinners) contain a Jamaican version of unleavened dumplings also known as spinners, usually made with white flour but regular flour will work also try my Instant Pot Version.

 I used whole scotch bonnet pepper for more of the authentic flavor and not the spicy heat.
 Coconut milk is an essential component of this stew and many other Jamaican dishes.

 If you are wanting to cook authentic Jamaican dishes this dish is so easy to make, I have made this dish several times for my guests and they tell me how amazing it tastes.
 Jamaican stew peas an ultimate comfort dish is my go-to recipe.

 .
 Since I made this recipe in 2012, I now only eat gluten-free dumplings.
 I have updated this recipe to include a recipe for Jamaican gluten-free dumplings.

 .
 Substitute 2 cans of kidney beans for the dried kidney beans and omit the water.